In this article

 - Configure Your MCP Client: Follow the client-specific instructions below to add your server URL.

-- Enter Your MCP URL: Your tenant-specific server URL will be provided during onboarding and follows the pattern:
+- Enter Your MCP URL: Your tenant-specific server URL is issued at sign-up and follows the pattern:

 - Verify Connection: Once connected, ask Claude: "What tools does the SandboxAQ MCP Server provide?" — Claude should list the available tools and their descriptions.